g-a-c/g-a-c.github.io/content/experience/borgmatic.md

 As a "homelab" Borgmatic user, I found the available options for push notifications a little limiting.
 Having become aware of [`ntfy.sh`](https://ntfy.sh) which offers both a cloud-hosted and self-hosted version, this seemed a good fit into Borgmatic to allow custom push notifications to be sent.
 So I set about creating a pull request for the Borgmatic project to implement this.

 This PR followed all the project guidelines, including writing basic unit tests, caters for privacy-conscious self-hosted Ntfy users just as easily as the cloud-hosted version, and comes with [full documentation](https://torsion.org/borgmatic/docs/how-to/monitor-your-backups/#ntfy-hook)

+The pull request with the code is [here](https://projects.torsion.org/borgmatic-collective/borgmatic/pulls/543#issuecomment-4617) which was merged into [borgmatic 1.6.3](https://github.com/borgmatic-collective/borgmatic/releases/tag/1.6.3)